 About the Course

-We offer weekend courses with a maximum of six students on each course.
+We offer weekend courses with a maximum of seven students on each course.
 Over the years Jo has developed a personalised teaching style which enables students to follow their own interests with professional support.
-There will be demonstrations throughout the two days with each day split between throwing on the four wheels and hand building, including slab building and coiling.
-The course can be residential or non-residential with guests staying in our 17th Century Farmhouse.
-The cost of accommodation is £80 for two nights based on two people sharing.
+There will be demonstrations throughout the two days with each day split between throwing on the seven wheels and hand building, including slab building and coiling.

 Typical weekend timetable